Individual Impact on Agriculture

 March holds the honor of having two month long celebrations devoted towards history.
 These are: National Women’s History Month and National Irish-American Heritage Month.
 Mary Agnes Meara Chase, a female botanist, was an illustrator for the U.S. Department of Agriculture's (USDA) Bureau of Plant Industry.
 During her work at the Bureau, she made great contributions to the study of grasses.
 She collected over 4,500 specimens from Brazil, Mexico, Puerto Rico and the U.S. and donated her collections to the Smithsonian and the National Herbarium.

 Harry Ferguson, an Irishman, invented one of the first tractors.
 His interest in tractors grew during World War I, when he was working in a mechanics workshop.
 Later on, he developed the Ferguson tractor that was built by Ford and marketed by Ferguson as agreed upon by the legendary "Handshake Agreement."

 May is National Asian/Pacific Heritage Month.
 Virgil Duyungan, a Filipino Alaskan, was the president of the Filipino Cannery Worker’s and Farm Laborer’s Union (CWFLU) during the early 1930s.
-The main goals of the CWFLU were to rid the salmon canning industry of the exploitive labor contracting system and to improve working and living conditions at the canneries.
-Though Duyungan’s presidency was short lived, the CWFLU was able to leave its mark on the Northwest labor movement.
+The main goals of the CWFLU were to rid the salmon canning industry of the exploitive labor contracting system to improve working and living conditions at the canneries.
+Though Duyungan's presidency was short-lived, the CWFLU was able to leave its mark on the Northwest labor movement.

 September is National Hispanic Heritage Month.
 Cesar Chavez’s family (he is a second generation American of Hispanic descent) became migrant farm workers after they lost their farm during the Great Depression.
 This experience is what helped him develop the dream of creating an organization to protect and serve farm workers.
 He founded the National Farm Workers Association, which is now the United Farm Workers of America.